icinganalysis/icinganalysis.github.io/content/Fraser.md

 there is an upper limit to the latter amount, which will depend on the conduction from the icing surface.
-Thus the limiting amount of water that can be totally frozen after impinge- ment on the body is
+Thus the limiting amount of water that can be totally frozen after impingement on the body is

 ![Equation 2](images/Fraser/equation2.png)